-The applications of this type of communication are endless.
-We can send alerts for events, record remotely captured data, monitor systems, or control a system remotely, or even communicate between multiple virtualized machines.
-All of these are examples of countless applications in both automation and computer science.
+The applications for this type of communication are endless.
+We can send alerts for events, remotely register captured data, monitor systems, control a system from a distance, or even communicate several virtualized machines.
+All of these are examples among a myriad of applications in both automation and computing.

 To establish our TCP connection we will need two different programs:

-• A TCP Server, which is the program that listens and collects communications.
+- A TCP Server, which is the program that listens for and receives communications.

-• One or more TCP Clients, which are the programs that initiate communications with a TCP Server, which must be previously listening.
+- One or several TCP Clients, which are the programs that initiate communication with a TCP Server, which must be listening beforehand.

 One of the first tasks in our design will be to determine which subsystem will assume each function.
-It will be to determine which of your subsystems assumes the function of Server and which of Client.
+We need to decide which of your subsystems takes on the Server role and which the Client role.

-Finally, certain basic aspects of telecommunications are assumed, such as the need to have visibility between devices, know their IPs (at least the TCP Server’s), have the ports open, and, if necessary, correctly routed.
-For testing, we can use a single computer using the localhost address, 127.0.0.1).
+Finally, certain basic aspects of telecommunications are assumed, such as the need for visibility between devices, knowing their IPs (at least the TCP Server’s), having the ports open and, if necessary, correctly routed.
+For testing, we can use a single machine using the localhost address, 127.0.0.1.

 TCP Server